betajippity/betajippity.github.io/_posts/2021-07-31-porting-takua-to-arm-pt2.md

 A huge proportion of the raw compute power in modern processors is actually located in vector [SIMD instruction set extensions](https://en.wikipedia.org/wiki/SIMD), such as the various SSE and AVX extensions found in modern x86-64 processors and the NEON and upcoming SVE extensions found in arm64.
 For workloads that can benefit from vectorization, using SIMD extensions means up to a 4x speed boost over scalar code when using SSE or NEON, and potentially even more using AVX or SVE.
 One way to utilize SIMD extensions is just to write scalar C++ code like normal and let the compiler auto-vectorize the code at compile-time.
-However, relying on auto-vectorization is basically not actually a useful way to leverage SIMD extensions in practice.
+However, relying on auto-vectorization to leverage SIMD extensions in practice can be surprisingly tricky.
 In order for compilers to be able to efficiently auto-vectorize code that was written to be scalar, compilers need to be able to deduce and infer an enormous amount of context and knowledge about what the code being compiled actually does, and doing this kind of work is extremely difficult and extremely prone to defeat by edge cases, complex scenarios, or even just straight up implementation bugs.
 The end result is that getting scalar C++ code to go through auto-vectorization well in practice ends up requiring a lot of deep knowledge about how the compiler's auto-vectorization implementation actually works under the hood, and small innocuous changes can often suddenly lead to the compiler falling back to generating completely scalar assembly.
+Without a robust performance test suite, these fallbacks can happen unbeknownst to the programmer; I like the term that my friend [Josh Filstrup](https://twitter.com/superfunc) uses for these scenarios: "real rugpull moments".
 Most high-performance applications that require good vectorization usually rely on at least one of several other options: write code directly in assembly utilizing SIMD instructions, write code using SIMD intrinsics, or write code for use with [ISPC: the Intel SPMD Program Compiler](https://ispc.github.io).

 Writing SIMD code directly in assembly is more or less just like writing regular assembly, just with different instructions and wider registers; SSE uses `XMM` registers and many SSE instructions end in either `SS` or `PS`, AVX uses `ZMM` registers, and NEON uses `D` and `Q` registers.